Daylight saving is not observed in Queensland, the Northern Territory or Western Australia

 The Right Set-Up

 When you need to replace your alarms, we recommend you choose a photoelectric smoke alarm.
-Photoelectric alarms are more effective than ionised alarms at detecting a wider range of fires, including smouldering fires and thick smoke.
+Photoelectric alarms are more effective than ionised ones at detecting a wider range of fires, including smouldering and thick smoke.
 You could also choose a photoelectric alarm with an in-built 10-year lithium battery, which means you won’t need to worry about changing the battery every year.

 Keep Your Family Safe

 Working smoke alarms are the first – and most important – step in a successful home fire safety plan.
 For the best protection, install interconnected photoelectric smoke alarms outside each bedroom, and on every storey of your house.
-Check they are working every month and when you change your clock at the end of daylight savings, change your smoke alarm batteries too.
+Check they are working every month, and when you change your clock at the end of daylight savings, change your smoke alarm batteries too.

 Talk to everyone in your household about your fire escape plan, and review it yearly.
-When you have working smoke alarms, the right set-up and a well-rehearsed emergency escape plan, you give everyone in your family the best chance to get out safely if a house fire ever occurs.
+When you have working smoke alarms, the right set-up and a well-rehearsed emergency escape plan, you give your family the best chance to get out safely if a house fire ever occurs.

 Over to You